 We want you to be grounded.
 The body, mind, and spirit are all interconnected in a capacity that, within the right conditions, can strengthen a person, or in the wrong circumstances, such as an addiction, can work towards depleting each other.
 In order to combat this discord, we offer you or your family member a variety of mindfulness-based therapies and stress management techniques that will activate your body and grant your mind a more stable equilibrium.

 We also invite you to engage yourself on a level that integrates therapy physically, mentally and spiritually.
-At The Treehouse, you can attend classes on yoga, Tai Chi and meditation.
+At Vertava Health of Texas, you can attend classes on yoga, Tai Chi and meditation.
 Offered five days a week, these will help you to moderate your stress, elevate mindfulness and restore your body.
 Reports indicate that these practices may help to reduce blood pressure, protect against heart disease, bolster the immune system and handle pain response.
 The latter of these may be critical to those who fell prey to an opioid addiction due to issues of pain management.